-Manipur: No free movement of Meitei in Kuki Zo areas says ITLF women wing
+Manipur: No free movement of Meitei in Kuki Zo areas, says ITLF women wing

-Imphal: Amid the crisis that reportedly erupted in the Kuki-dominated areas of Manipur for the past 3 days, the ITLF women wing undergoes vehicle check along the national highways in search of Meitei community people.
+Imphal: Amid the crisis that reportedly erupted in the Kuki-dominated areas of Manipur for the past 3 days, the ITLF women wing undergoes vehicle checking along the national highways in search of Meitei community people.

 In a video that circulated on many social media platforms on wednesday, a representative of ITLF women wing said that the forum restricted the free movement of Meitei community in the Kuki Zos areas.